-She was only a 16-year-old student when she organized the March 1 movement at her home town.
+She was only a 16-year-old student when she organized the March 1 movement in her home town.
 In the demonstration on March 1st, her family members were brutally killed by the Japanese soldiers and she was imprisoned.

-Ahn Jung Geun (1876~1910) was a Korean independence activist and nationalist who is known for his assassination of Ito Hirobumi, the prime minister of Japan and former Resident-General of Korea back when Korea was about to be colonized by the Japan.
+Ahn Jung Geun (1876~1910) was a Korean independence activist and nationalist who is known for his assassination of Ito Hirobumi, the prime minister of Japan and former Resident-General of Korea back when Korea was about to be colonized by Japan.

 He shot Ito Hirobumi and yelled for Korean Independence in Russian, waving the Korean flag.
-He was later sentenced to death by the Japanese government but his perspectives of Pan-Asia, which is similar to the concept of European Union but among Korea, China and Japan, were highly praised even by the Japanese.
+He was later sentenced to death by the Japanese government but his perspectives of Pan-Asia, which is similar to the concept of the European Union but among Korea, China and Japan, were highly praised even by the Japanese.

 You can visit Ahn Jung Geun’s memorial hall located in Seoul.

-Kim Gu (1876~1949) is another historic figure who cannot be excluded when talking about the liberation.
+Kim Gu (1876~1949) is another historical figure who cannot be excluded when talking about liberation.
 During the Japanese colonial period, he moved to China to establish the provisional government of Korea that worked as the main quarter for the liberation movements.
 As he was always threatened to be killed by Japan, he had to move to one place to another frequently, but never gave up working for the liberation.

-Finally after the liberation, Kim Gu came back to Korea, but Korea was divided into South and North.
+Finally, after the liberation, Kim Gu came back to Korea, but Korea was divided into South and North.
 He insisted on building one single country, instead of two.
-However, in 1949, one year later after the establishment of South Korean government, he was assassinated by a Korean soldier.
+However, in 1949, one year later after the establishment of the South Korean government, he was assassinated by a Korean soldier.
 There are many political rumors behind his death, but nothing has been proved yet.

 3. The place of despair and will, Seodaemun Prison

 When people in Seoul were captured for the action that led to the liberation of Korea, they were sent to Seodaemun prison located in Seoul.
-People who were captured went to court run by Japanese and were tortured brutally in the prison.
+People who were captured went to a court run by the Japanese and were tortured brutally in the prison.

 After the liberation, the prison changed into an educational place to remember how the prisoners under the Japanese colonial were treated inhumanely.
 If you are interested in learning about Korean history, try a visit to this prison.
 For directions, click here.

-You can also learn more about the historical backgrounds of the anti-Japanese struggle and the historical figures during the colonial rule by visiting the Independence Hall of Korea located in Cheonan.There will be a variety of events taking place across the country to celebrate this meaningful day for the peoeple of Korea.
+You can also learn more about the historical backgrounds of the anti-Japanese struggle and the historical figures during the colonial rule by visiting the Independence Hall of Korea located in Cheonan.There will be a variety of events taking place across the country to celebrate this meaningful day for the people of Korea.